AndrewBrinker/university/README.md

 ## Usage

-To use the docfs library:
+To use the docFS library:

 1. Download or clone the repo to a local directory
 2. Open your terminal and navigate to that directory